kyr0/turbo-hybrid-astro-on-vercel/README.md

 Demo site: TODO

 TODO: multi-sitemap
-TODO: demo for API Request in SSR and using query params

 Currently, Astro doesn't support a `hybrid` mode for a Astro projects `output`.
 You can either opt-in for `server` or `static`.
 Both have their own pro's and con's.